 I must mention that opening a battery is obviously not safe and should be done very carrefully..

-The Permanant Fail Flag
+Deal with the Permanant Fail Flag

 Before in this article i have explain that the smart board controller contain some inteligence.
-A Texas Instrument BQ30Z55.
+A Texas Instrument BQ30Z55 here.
 This chip pilot the whole system, including security features to protect the battery before causing any dammage by burning or exploding for example.
 But also by preserving the UAV of outage during flight.

 Things are very well done, the micro-controller check permanently the cells, by regarding temps, voltages, internal resistance and disbalance bewteen cells.
 Then if the health of the battery pack is too much degraded the controller will decrete that the pack is now representing a risk.
-Or would not be anymore suitable for the tasks they have been designed they will switch into a secure state called « Permanant Fail ».
-After that, the controller will stop delivery power and will also not allowing recharge.
+Or would not be anymore suitable for the tasks they have been designed they will switch into a secure state called « Permanent Fail ».
+After that, the controller will stop delivering power and will also not allowing recharge.

 When the battery is plugged to a wall charger, the leds will goes blinking up normaly.
-But few seconds later only after few rise the leds will stop completely for few seconds..
+But few seconds later (only after few rise) the leds will stop completely for few seconds..
 Then start blinks rise again like if it was loading..
 This will made an infiny loop and will in reality never recharge.

-At this point is more than probable that the battery controller is entered in the Permanent Fail this state is also called « PF Flag » frequently.
+At this point it’s more than probable that the battery controller is entered in the Permanent Fail this state is also called « PF Flag » frequently.
 It mean that the pack has encountered something bad..
 The most of the time, only one of the three cells are dead.

 So if you are adventurous and lucky, the repair of your DJI Mavic battery could only cost you the price of one 3800mAh H.V Li-Po cell.
 Instead of a brand new battery.
 But if you change the cells i recommand to change the three together.

 What we need now is going deep in the rabbit-hole of micro-chip reprogrammation to unlock the controller board..
 Don’t worry it’s not that’s complicated as it sound.